 You can close your drawing and keep AutoCAD or AutoCAD LT open.
 The simplest way to do this is to use the drawing Close button just under the application Close button.
-You can also choose File \Rightarrow Close.
+You can also choose File ❖ Close.

-You can choose Window ⇔ Close All to close all open drawings.
+You can choose Window Close All to close all open drawings.
 If any of the open drawings have unsaved changes, AutoCAD or AutoCAD LT prompts you to save the changes.
-If you have AutoCAD and you installed the Express Tools (see Appendix A for details), you can choose Express ⇔ File tools ⇔ Quick Exit, which closes all open drawings (prompting you to save if necessary), and then exits the program.
+If you have AutoCAD, you can choose Express File tools Quick Exit, which closes all open drawings (prompting you to save if necessary) and then exits the program.

 To exit AutoCAD or AutoCAD LT, click the Close (X) box at the top-right corner of your screen.
 You can also exit out of AutoCAD or AutoCAD LT by typing quit on the command line and pressing Enter.
-Another method is to choose File \Rightarrow Exit.
+Another method is to choose File ❖ Exit.